NickBansal/HolidayList/README.md

 # Holiday List

 ## Front End React App
 Holiday List is a front end web application built in ReactJS.
 This project aims to showcase a single page application with som functionality added in.
-This project was built using ReactJS and CSS only
+This project was built using ReactJS and CSS (Using B.E.M for naming conventions)

 ## Checklist